List of Mobile Suit Zeta Gundam characters: A.E.U.G

 Wong Lee is a top official at Anaheim Electronics Company, which is the equity participant of AEUG.
 Although he is a civilian, he takes it upon himself to assault Kamille, who was occupied with repair of Haro and was late for the meeting as a punishment for him breaking military rules.
-After that he got in Argama, made orders carpingly to Bright Noah and Quattro Bajeena.
+After that he got in Argama, made orders carpingly to Bright Noa and Quattro Bajeena.
 Bright becomes fed up with Wong when he tried to communicate with Reccoa during a battle and orders him to sit down.
 Wong grudgingly yields to Bright in the end and leaves the Argama after it stops at La Vie En Rose for resupply.